wearespacey/Cosmose/README.md

 - Facial recognition to automaticly organize daily-scrum and book a room
 - Feelings analyzer to check how the dayli-scrum went to prevent negative attitudes

+Don't forget the npm install before using the app :p